boystrange/ProgramVerification/src/Chapter/Lambda.lagda.md

   assuming that `x` has type `A`, then `(λ (x : A) -> M)` is a term of type `A -> B` called **abstraction** and represents a function that produces `M` when applied to `x`.
 We say that `x` is the **argument** of the function and that `M` is its **body**.
-In most cases, the argument `x` occurs within the body `M`.
 * If `M` is a term of type `A -> B` and `N` is a term of type `A`, then `(M N)` is a term of type `B` called **application** and represents the application of (the function) `M` to (the argument) `N`.
 It is useful to think of function application as of an invisible operator placed in between `M` and `N`.

-We will introduce new forms in the following chapters.
+We will introduce new terms in the following chapters.
+For the time being, since we have imported the `Nat` module from the library, a number of terms defined therein are also available.
+In particular, `zero` represents zero and `succ` is a function that, applied to a natural number, yields its successor.
+The usual decimal notation for natural numbers is available, so that `0` can be used as abbreviation for `zero`, `2` can be used for abbreviation for `succ (succ zero)` and `42` can be used for abbreviation for 42 applications of `succ` to `zero`.
 As for types, we adopt some syntactic conventions to improve the readability of terms.
+In
-In particular:
+particular:

 * We omit topmost parentheses, so that e.g. `M N` stands for `(M N)`.